Skip to main content

 This resource has been compiled to assist students experiencing short term impairments.

 Communicate first with your course instructors to discuss your situation and how it impacts your ability to complete coursework.
+Not all temporary disabilities are situations that fall within DRO’s role to address with accommodations.
+In some cases, students will need to explore options with professors without DRO involvement.
+Facilitation of any accommodations requires reasonable time frames to assess and coordinate.
+Accommodations may not be able to be facilitated immediately, even when temporary situations are new, with potentially immediate academic consequences.
+For students who need temporary disability accommodation considerations (such as for a dominant broken arm/wrist or for a concussion with sustained symptoms), the DRO is available to consult with instructors on ways they can support students with temporary injuries, but does not take a lead role.
 You may be referred to the DRO if the duration of your impairment lasts longer than two weeks and the instructor and/or department needs assistance or is unable to identify a solution.
 Students should complete the Short Term Impairment Questionnaire after communicating with instructors.
-DRO staff may request additional medical documentation, if needed.
+DRO staff may request additional medical documentation if needed.

 • Contact course instructors regarding your medical condition, absences, expected date of return to class, make up, etc. Typically, instructors determine how much flexibility is possible to stay current in the class.